 About the Program

 Digital Transformation is a critical component for steel companies’ future success.
 It is a broad concept with the potential to influence all aspects of the steelmaking process.
-Following the success of the last year’s Digital Transformation Forum focusing on an overview of and insight into different components of Industry 4.0, this year’s Digital Transformation Forum dives into the specific topics of machine learning (ML) and artificial intelligence (AI).
-Machine learning and artificial intelligence technology is the heart of near every application of Industry 4.0.
+Following the success of last year’s Digital Transformation Forum focusing on an overview of and insight into different components of Industry 4.0, this year’s Digital Transformation Forum dives into the specific topics of machine learning (ML) and artificial intelligence (AI).
+Machine learning and artificial intelligence technology is the heart of nearly every application of Industry 4.0.
 The 2020 Digital Transformation Forum covers ML/AI applications and use cases from liquid steel (iron- and steelmaking), upstream (casting and hot rolling) and downstream process, to final product.
 In addition, the Digital Transformation Forum will discuss the essential roles humans are playing in a successful Digital Transformation journey.
 Strategies and methods to efficiently manage the cultural change and human involvement are also explored through the high-quality presentations and panel discussion sessions.

 Who Should Attend

 Decision-makers and those with a technical background who are interested in learning more about how to make their areas smarter by utilizing digital transformation methods through system integration and ML algorithm deployment.